NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ### Schemas

 [`j:PersonChargeAssociation`](http://niem5.org/schemas/j.html#PersonChargeAssociation) is used, as the name suggests, to link together a Person and a Charge.
+It's of `j:PersonChargeAssociationType`:

 ```xml
 <xs:element name="PersonChargeAssociation" type="j:PersonChargeAssociationType" nillable="true">